 She joined the Deuterman Law Group in 2011 as an associate attorney in workers’ compensation, following previous stints here as a law clerk and new client coordinator.
 In 2016, Casey was one of a select group of attorneys in the state who qualified as a Board Certified Specialist in Workers’ Compensation, a title that was renewed in 2022.

 Casey’s strong desire to help people is evident in the work she does for her clients.
 It also guides her volunteer work and her professional involvement.

 She is actively involved in a number of professional development groups, including the N.C.
 Bar Association and the N.C.
 Advocates for Justice (NCAJ).
 Others in the legal field consider Casey a leader in workers’ compensation law, especially cases involving undocumented workers.

 Since she joined the firm, Casey has been the lead attorney on workers’ comp cases involving Spanish-speaking clients with a focus on representing undocumented workers in their claims.
 She has unmatched experience in the state in these kinds of cases.

-Casey has spoken at several Continuing Legal Education (CLE) seminars for the N.C.
-Advocates for Justice, teaching other attorneys in the state how to successfully represent undocumented clients in their workers’ compensation claims.
+Casey has spoken at several Continuing Legal Education (CLE) seminars across the state, teaching other attorneys how to successfully represent undocumented clients in their workers’ compensation claims, navigate issues in Medicare, obtain medical treatment, and advocate for injured workers in vocational rehabilitation.
 She also planned a CLE on workers’ compensation for the N.C.
 Bar Association.